openzipkin/zipkin/_sources/Architecture.txt

 We originally built Zipkin on Cassandra for storage.
 It's scalable, has a flexible schema, and is heavily used within Twitter.
-However, we made this component pluggable, and we now have support for Redis, HBase, MySQL, PostgreSQL, SQLite, and H2.
+However, we made this component pluggable, and we now have support for Redis, MySQL, PostgreSQL, SQLite, and H2.

 Zipkin Query Service